 Why did I chose to write for Middle Grade / Young Readers?

 Middle Grade fiction refers to books written for readers between the ages of 8 and 12.
-The characteristics of these works are important to me because my as a grandfather (storyteller), I wanted to be able to tell my stories to my young grandchildren and/or have them one day read them on their own.
-I did not want the content they were reading to contain any profanity or graphic violence.
-I wanted these stories to be something I could recommend to my friends and relatives for their young ones.
+The characteristics of these works are important to me because as a grandfather (storyteller), I want to be able to tell my stories to my grandchildren.
+I want these stories to be something I could recommend to my friends as good reading for their young children.

 What Are the Characteristics of Middle-Grade Fiction?